emipa606/WeHadATrader/README.md

 Creates an alert when traders are on the map.
 Compatible with existent saves and other mods.

-This is a continuation of liebsams version that has not been updated since B18. https://steamcommunity.com/sharedfiles/filedetails/?id=865395290
+This is a continuation of liebsams version. https://steamcommunity.com/sharedfiles/filedetails/?id=865395290